 McWhorter received a BSBA from the University of Wisconsin-Madison and an MBA from Northwestern University’s Kellogg School of Management.

 Alex J. Pollock is a distinguished senior fellow with the R Street Institute in Washington D.C., providing thought and policy leadership on financial issues.
 He joined R Street in January 2016 from the American Enterprise Institute, where he was a resident fellow from 2004–2015.

-Pollock received his bachelor’s degree from Williams College, a master’s in philosophy from the University of Chicago, and a Master of Public Affairs degree in international affairs from Princeton University.
+Pollock received his BS from Williams College, an MBA in Philosophy from the University of Chicago, and a MPA in International Affairs from Princeton University.